Titanic in popular culture: Novels

 Connie Willis's Passage (2001) is a story about a researcher who takes part in an experiment to simulate near-death experiences.
 During these experiences, instead of the classic images of angels, the researcher finds herself on the Titanic.
 The book details her efforts to understand the meaning of her visions and with history of the ship and its sinking.

 In TimeRiders (2010) by Alex Scarrow, Liam O'Conner, a fictional steward on the Titanic, is rescued during the sinking by a man named Foster, who brings him forwards in time to September 11, 2001 in order to recruit him into an entity known as 'The Agency' which was set up to prevent destructive time travel.

 In James Morrow's short story "The Raft of the Titanic", only nineteen people died in the sinking; the rest are saved.

 That Fatal Night: The Titanic Diary of Dorothy Wilton (2011), a book in the Dear Canada series, is set after the disaster and features a fictional heroine trying to cope with the events.

 In Stephen Baxter's sequel to The War of the Worlds (2017), The Massacre of Mankind, the Titanic is mentioned as having survived its encounter with the iceberg due to it being armored with aluminum developed from Martian technology.

-Alma Katsu's novel The Deep (2020) is set partially on the Titanic and on its sister ship, the HMHS Britannic.
+Alma Katsu's novel The Deep (2020) is set partially on the Titanic and on its sister ship, HMHS Britannic.

 Stacey Lee's young adult historical fiction novel Luck of the Titanic, about a Chinese teenager boarding the ship secretly, due to the Chinese Exclusion Act, was published by G.P.
 Putnam's Books for Young readers in May 2021.

 Charlotte Anne Hamilton's historical romance debut novel, The Breath Between Waves, about an Irish woman and a Scottish woman sharing a cabin on the ship and falling in love, was published by Entangled Embrace in 2021.

+Unsinkable Cayenne, a historical novel in verse written by Jessica Vitalis and published in 2024 by Greenwillow/HarperCollins, explores the discovery of the Titanic from the perspective of the twelve-year-old protagonist, who notes parallels between the social strata on the ship and her own life.

 Comics

-The RMS Titanic appeared in some comic books by many different publishere.
+The RMS Titanic has appeared in some comic books by many different publishers.
 In Dark Horse Comics Godzilla's comics a group of time travel bandits used Godzilla to make time heists and in Issue 11 Godzilla sends up being sent back to 1912 where the Kaiju attacks and sinks the Titanic with the monster's giving off heat warming up the waters and as a result decreased the death count.